bao-project/bao-docs/source/development/licensing.rst

 License and Copyright Notice
 ----------------------------

-Contributions to this project should provide in an individual files:
+Any file contributed to this project must start with an header comment with the following information:

 * a copyright notice similar to the following:

 .. code-block:: none

-    Copyright (c) YYYY-YYYY, <organization-name> (<website>).
+    Copyright (c)  <project-name> and contributors.
 All rights reserved.

 * the SDPX identifier that tags the Apache 2.0 license, as shown below.